Surface warfare insignia: Supply corps officer

 The surface warfare supply corps insignia is granted to those members of the Navy Supply Corps who qualify as surface warfare supply officers.
 Such officers are trained in shipboard supply systems, food service, housing and welfare service, disbursing operations, damage control, and basics of the ship's engineering systems.
-Post 2018 and the McCain and Fitzgerald Crashes, SWSCO candidates and qualified officer do not stand Officer of the Deck (OOD) Underway.
-Depending on the ship type they will receive training in shipboard flight operations as the Helicopter Control Officer.
+Post 2018 and the McCain and Fitzgerald collisions, SWSCO candidates and qualified officers do not stand Officer of the Deck (OOD) underway.
+Depending on the ship type, they will receive training in shipboard flight operations as the Helicopter Control Officer.

-For advancement in the surface supply community, the Surface Warfare Supply Corps Officer Pin (SWSCO) must be obtained by junior supply officers within 18 months from reporting on board a naval vessel.
+For advancement in the surface supply community, the Surface Warfare Supply Corps Officer pin (SWSCO) must be obtained by junior supply officers within 18 months from reporting on board a naval vessel.
 Those failing to qualify as a surface supply officer are transferred to permanent ground assignment as shore supply officers.

 Other versions of the supply corps pin include the Naval Aviation Supply Corps insignia, the Submarine Supply Corps insignia and the Navy Expeditionary Supply Corps insignia.